daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   Selecting “Launch” will prompt the user to select an existing SSH key pair or create a new one.
 Name and download your key pair.

    :warning: <b>It is important to keep the key private and safe.
 Losing the key will render your instance inaccessible.
-Sharing the key could leave the server vulnerable </b>:warning:
+Sharing the key could leave the server vulnerable to unauthorized access. </b>:warning:

    <details>
     <summary>:bulb: What is an SSH key?</summary>